-Bo Dukes trial enters day 3
+Day 3: Bo Dukes admits in interview shown in trial to helping dispose of Tara Grinstead’s body

 McCullough: He said he killed her.
 They got in an argument or whatever.
 And then I was like what are you talking about?
 And he was like you know he killed that girl on the bulletin board.
 You know came to borrow my truck and he was upset and all this other stuff so I told him I’d help him.

-It’s believed Grinstead’s body was taken to a Pecan Orchard in Ben Hill County and burned.
+It’s believed Grinstead’s body was taken to a pecan orchard in Ben Hill County and burned.

 Dukes’ uncle, Randy Hudson, who owns the property testified he had warned his nephew in 2005 about burning on the land.

-“He just didn’t listen and he could have done a lot of harm," said Hudson.
+“He just didn’t listen and he could have done a lot of harm," Hudson said.

 You can watch the trial live on the WALB News 10 Facebook page.
 You can also follow along with live updates on the WALB News 10 Twitter.